nhsuk/manage-vaccinations-in-schools/docs/aws-copilot.md

     certificates: [arn:aws:acm:eu-west-2:393416225559:certificate/05611645-54eb-4bfe-bace-58d64f27c974]
 ```

+You can also manually edit the environment file and specify the cert, in case
+the `env` has already been `init`.

 Give the environment a name and choose the default environment configuration.

 `copilot env ls` should show the new environment when the previous command